Home » IELTS listening test

 You will only hear the audio ONCE for each part.
 A variety of voices and native-speaker accents are used.
 You should do as many IELTS listening practice questions as you can so that you can feel confident listening to Australian, American and regional English accents.

 Part 1: Two people talking (a typical everyday conversation, e.g., two friends arranging to meet).

 Part 2: One person talking (a talk or speech in a social situation, e.g., explaining membership at a local gym).

-Part 3: Multiple people talking (maximum 4) in a training or educational situation (e.g., a training workshop/seminar).
+Part 3: Multiple people talking (minimum 2, maximum 4) in a training or educational situation (e.g., a training workshop/seminar).

 Part 4: One person giving a talk/presentation in an academic setting (e.g., a university professor).

-Each part has 10 questions.
+Each part has 10 questions so there are 40 questions in total.
 You will get time to work through the answers and also some time to check your answers.

-- Do not open this question paper until you are told to do so
+Do not open the listening test question paper until you are told to do so.

-- Write your name and candidate number in the spaces at the top of this page
+Write your name and candidate number in the spaces at the top of the listening test answer page.

-Take a look at some of our tutorials to help you prepare for your IELTS Listening Test:
+Take a look at some of our tutorials to help you improve your listening score and prepare for your IELTS listening test: